cch0912/1340Project/README.md

 > Back to main menu

-Example 1.2:
+Example 1.2: 2 people, but they choose to not reserve the table.
 > [Option C] entered
 > Please enter the number of people: 2

-> CCH restaurant suggests you to queue for table 3!
+> CCH restaurant suggests you to reserve table 3!

 > Please indicate your choice (Yes/No): No